QCD factorization for the $B\to \gamma\ell\nu_{\ell}$ decay beyond leading power: Numerical analysis

 The consequences of the hadronic photon contributions to the form factors are shown in Fig.~\ref{fig:photon}.
 The effects of the symmetry-breaking mechanisms (red curves) are negligible.
 Among the symmetry-preserving terms, only the ones corresponding to two-particle photon LCDAs are numerically significant.
 It is found that the leading-twist hadronic photon contribution $\xi^{\rm hp}_{\rm LT}$ (dashed blue curves) introduces about a 50\% enhancement to the LP form factor.
 Meanwhile, the two-particle higher-twist photon LCDA contribution (dotted blue curves) can decrease the LP form factors by an amount of $\mathcal{O}(10\%)$.

 We show our final predictions for the form factors $F_{A}$ (red curves) and $F_{V}$ (blue curves) as well as their difference (black curves) in Fig.~\ref{fig:FFs}.
 The theoretical uncertainties, which are obtained by adding in quadrature the separate uncertainties caused by individual variations of all input parameters, are indicated by the bands.
 The difference between the form factors $F_{A}-F_{V}$ is always negative because it is dominant by two terms $-2\Delta\xi^{\rm fac}_{\rm hc}$ and $Q_{\ell}f_{B}/E_{\gamma}$, as one can see from the above analysis.
 It decreases fast with $E_{\gamma}$ decreases in the small-$E_{\gamma}$ region since $\Delta\xi^{\rm fac}_{\rm hc}$ is proportional to $1/E^{2}_{\gamma}$.
 In the region where $\lambda_{B}$ is large and $E_{\gamma}$ is small, this difference will compensate the positive form factor $F_{V}$ so that $F_{A}$ can be negligible, see the right plot.
 Fixing $E_\gamma=1.5$~GeV and $\lambda_B=0.35$~GeV, we also show our predictions for the form factors with uncertainties in Tab.~\ref{tab:err}.
+We also show in Fig.~\ref{fig:FFvs} the form factors $F_V$ (solid line) and $F_A$ (dashed line) from this work , Ref.~\cite{Janowski:2021yvz} and Ref.~\cite{Beneke:2018wjp} (with $\hat{\sigma}_1=0$ and $\lambda_B=0.35$) represented by blue, black and red line respectively.
+The form factors from Ref.~\cite{Janowski:2021yvz} can be reproduced by using BCL parameterization and associated fit parameters.
+Interestingly, the form factor $F_V$ from Ref.~\cite{Beneke:2018wjp,Janowski:2021yvz} are a little bit smaller than that of our predicton at large photon energy region, in contrast, the form factor $F_A$ from Ref.~\cite{Beneke:2018wjp,Janowski:2021yvz} is much greater than our prediton.
+This interesting pattern can be partly attributed to the very fact that the newly derived hard-collinear quark expansion contribution generate the most of symmetry-breaking contributions.